christina-winkler/cnfs-super-resolution/README.md

 # Conditional Normalizing Flows for Super-Resolution

-This repository contains an implementation of my master thesis project conducted at the Amsterdam Machine Learning Lab 2019.
+This repository contains an implementation in Pytorch of conditional normalizing flows applied to super-resolution.

-Pytorch implementation of conditional normalizing flows applied to super-resolution.
+This master thesis project was conducted at the Amsterdam Machine Learning Lab 2019.

 ![Image](https://github.com/christina-winkler/cnfs-super-resolution/blob/master/git_cnf_compare.png?raw=true)